 Many criminal defense lawyers in Michigan will be willing to give you a brief, free consultation.
 In most cases, this initial consultation is generally over the telephone.
 The consultation is where you conduct your interview.
 The point of this meeting is to:

 - Discuss your legal options and any strategy the lawyer may have for you

 - Learn about the lawyer’s background

-- Most importantly, determine whether this one is the lawyer you want to hire (the best way to make this determination is to look into the attorney’s eyes and see if he or she genuine when they say they are going to fight for you)
+- Most importantly, determine whether this one is the lawyer you want to hire (the best way to make this determination is to look into the attorney’s eyes and see if they are genuine when they say they are going to fight for you)

-Before your meeting, you should come up with a list of questions you would like to ask the lawyer.
-Focus the questions on topics that will help you with your hiring decision, such as the lawyer’s background and experience with Michigan criminal law-and specifically with the charges you are facing-and proposed strategies for you.
-Be aware that the lawyer will not be able to tell you exactly what will be done in your case because that decision requires considerable time and energy while developing your defense.
+Before your meeting, you should develop a list of questions you would like to ask the lawyer.
+Focus on topics that will help you with your hiring decision, such as the lawyer’s background and experience with Michigan criminal law, particularly with your charges.
+An experienced attorney should be able to discuss strategies for your defense.
+Be aware that the lawyer will not tell you exactly what will be done in your case because that decision requires considerable time and energy while developing your defense.

 Also, ask how much the legal services will cost.
 A criminal defense lawyer that cannot give you a written Fee Agreement may be trying to take advantage of your situation.
 If a lawyer does not use a formal retainer contract, turn away and leave immediately.
 Not using a written Fee Agreement is unethical and will undoubtedly result in higher than expected legal fees, uncertain obligations, and other conflicts.

 Other documents to bring while meeting with a Criminal Lawyer